CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (1) GASB technical bulletins;

-(2) AICPA industry audit and accounting guides made applicable by the AICPA and accepted for use in governmental accounting by the GASB; or
+(2) AICPA industry audit and accounting guides made applicable by the AICPA and accepted for use in governmental accounting by the GASB; and

 (3) AICPA statements of position made applicable to auditing governmental entities by the AICPA and accepted for use in governmental accounting by the GASB;